MathijsTak/AI-Creator/README.md

 ### Experiments
 ![results.png](https://github.com/MathijsTak/AI-Creator/blob/main/wiki%20pictures/Results.png)

 What we discovered is that the factors that can affect the probability of heart failure are in line with the datasets we use in the program.
-Most values in the dataset have some impact on the result but the best input values are: age, gender, ap_hi, ap_lo, cholesterol and gluc.
+Most values in the dataset have some impact on the result but the best input values are age, gender, ap_hi, ap_lo, cholesterol, and gluc.
+Also when we removed one of these values as a test, we discovered that this would drastically increase the MAE (mean absolute error).

 ## Product
 We made a program that can create and train a model and then predict unknown data